MalombaKevin/Third-Eye/steps.md

 + create a urls.py file and add the urls
 + connect the urls of the app to the project urls.py
 + run server to confirm if the paths are working
++ create a static folder to hold images/css and js
++ create a navigation bar template
++ create an authentification system (Login/logout/signup)
++ create models for the database
++ make migrations
++ work on the user interface
++ retrieval of data from database (neighborhood, business, user)
++ deployment to heroku
++ Add license
++ Add readme